 Outside of the Catholic Church's trained exorcists, there are a number of individuals with different types of training called demonologists.
 Some, such as Bishop James Long, are part of the Paranormal Clergy, a group of clergy who have been trained in understanding demonic possession and the rite of exorcism.
 Some may have different types of training, including training through the church.
 Others may be self-styled demonologists who feel they have learned their craft through experience.
 There are also those who have likely bestowed the title on themselves because they think it sounds interesting or important.
 When working with someone who has the title of demonologist, it is important to double-check the credentials that allow use of this title.

-Many other cultures also have demonic possession mythology.
+Many other cultures and religions also have demonic possession mythology.

 In the Hindu religion, there are several classifications of demons and evil spirits, including Asuras, Vetalas, and Pishachas.
 Additionally, people with bad karma in one lifetime may be relegated to roaming as evil spirits in punishment for such karma.
 Vetalas are evil spirits that inhabit corpses but not the living.
 Pishachas are flesh-eating demons.
 Exorcisms may be performed to remove these evil spirits, using sacred water, burning incense, and similar ceremonial rituals.